 The truth is that providing stellar customer service doesn’t have to be too difficult, or costly.
 With a few customer service tips in your back pocket, you can quickly show your customers and clients how much you care.

 The best thing you can do is think like your customers!
 If a cleaning service was cleaning your home, what would be important to you?
 How would you like them to treat you?
 Would it be important to have them touch base with you to see how things are going or would you rather wait for a problem to occur?

-Here are a few simple things you can do in order to improve customer service for your clients:
+Here are a few customer service tips you can do in order to improve your relationship with your clients:

 This is arguably the most important part of a customer service process that generates high customer satisfaction.
 If a person can call you up and have a real person on the line within just a minute or so, they’ll likely be quite impressed.

 Likewise if they get a fast response to an e-mail they sent.
 However, the opposite is also true – taking too long to provide a response will cause customers to become frustrated and angry with your company.